Iriansr/VIFR-code/README.md

 # VIFR-code
 Vacancy induced fano resonances in graphene nanoribbon conductance source code based in kwant using python in jupyter notebook.
+Code used for my Bachelor Thesis @ Univerisdad Complutense de Madrid

 Preview: